Is Ralph Wiggum the Future of Coding?

 Want a Good Team Now or a Great Team Later?

 The goal of our teams is to deliver results for the company.
-So when we prioritize work, we consider two factors: level of effort and impact. (ie, do low effort / high impact projects first).
+So when we prioritize work, we consider two factors.
+Level of effort and impact.
+Engineering managers have a third factor to consider.
+Career development.
+Guiding people to learn new skills and be the best version of themselves is c...

 Don't Ask for Feedback, Ask for Advice

 Everyone wants feedback.
 In fact, studies show employees who get regular feedback are more engaged and higher performing.
-The problem is, unless you have a strong trusting relationship with a person you are asking, you may not the concrete feedback you are looking for.
-People don’t want to hu...
+The problem is, unless you have a strong trusting relationship with a person you are asking, you may not get the concrete feedback you are looking for.
+People don’t want t...

 Code Reviews by Phase and Expectations